What are some good AI alternatives for Zendesk in 2026

 Frequently asked questions

-Look for tools that provide a simulation mode, allowing you to test the AI on thousands of your historical tickets.
+Look for tools that provide a simulation mode, allowing you to test the AI on your historical tickets.
 This feature, offered by eesel AI, lets you forecast performance and ROI accurately before going live with customers.

 Share this post